Parvathy-S-Kumar/Moodle_Quiz_PDF_Annotator/installation.md

     * (optional) now to check imagemagick is working , convert a png file to a pdf ,in terminal run
         * `convert file.png file.pdf`

+### Installation
+- The files added as a part of this project are
+	* parser.php
+	* test.php
+	* alphapdf.php

+- Files added as a part of the last year's project that we modified are
+	* myindex.html
+	* mypdfannotate.js
+	* annotator.php
+	* upload.php

+- Files added/modified last year
+	* mypdfannotate.css
+	* myscript.js
+	* mystyles.css
+	* comment.php
+	* rendered.php

+- All files except renderer.php is inside mod/quiz.
+Copy these files in this location.
+Copy renderer.php inside /question/type/essay/